bitovi/academy/src/docker/2-build-node-app/build-node-app.md

 ## Overview
 In this section, we are going to build a simple "Hello World" service using [Express](https://expressjs.com/).

-NodeJS is not required if you just want to read through this section and copy/paste the code snippets.
-If you want to run the application natively before we containerize it in the next section, you can install NodeJS [here](https://nodejs.org/en/download/).
+Node.js is not required if you just want to read through this section and copy/paste the code snippets.
+If you want to run the application natively before we containerize it in the next section, you can install Node.js [here](https://nodejs.org/en/download/).

 ## Building our app
 The app requires only two files